checkedc/checkedc-clang/README.md

 [release page](https://github.com/Microsoft/checkedc-clang/releases).
 For other platforms, you will have to build your own copy of the compiler.
 For directions on how to do this, see the [Checked C clang wiki](https://github.com/Microsoft/checkedc-clang/wiki).
 The compiler user manual is [here](https://github.com/Microsoft/checkedc-clang/wiki/Checked-C-clang-user-manual).
+For more information on Checked C and pointers to example code, see our [Wiki](https://github.com/Microsoft/checkedc/wiki).

 ## More information